 After a few more days of exploring for the family and using the perks that come with a bungalow (shower, internet, laundry machine) for us it was already time for Suus, Joris, Julius and Mara fly back to Munich.
 We still had some time left with my parents so we decided to sail to Iles des Saints again.
 The weather had died down a bit but we were still expecting some rough wind and waves.
 My father conquered his sea sickness and took the helm and we set sail once more.

 The other captain started shouting and threatening (‘I came from your right!’) but he was way further out when he started racing for the mooring.
-He grabbed the mooring (although our anchoring gear was damaged) and started behaving like an absolute maniac.
+He grabbed the mooring (although our anchor was damaged) and started behaving like an absolute maniac.
 We waited for him to cool down, went over there and exchanged insurance papers.
 Thats what insurance is for, right?